razorpay/blade/rfcs/2022-04-09-accessibility.md

 `tabindex` attribute authors can make the element focusable and appear in [sequential focus order](https://html.spec.whatwg.org/multipage/interaction.html#sequential-focus-navigation)

-Setting tabindex to any non-negative integer makes elements focusable, allow or prevent them from being sequentially focusable, and determine their relative ordering
+Setting tabindex to any positive integer makes elements focusable, allow or prevent them from being sequentially focusable, and determine their relative ordering

 When set to `0`, the element becomes focusable by keyboard and via programmatic means with `focus()`.
 When set to `-1`, the element becomes focusable programmatically, but it does not become part of the keyboard focus order.